mike99mac/minimy-mike99mac/README.md

 ```
 So OVOS is half the size of Mycroft, and Minimy is about half the size of OVOS.

-My environment is a Raspberry Pi 4B with 4 GB of memory, running Ubuntu Desktop inside a *boombox*.
+My environment is a Raspberry Pi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
 However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
 But if you try it on different hardware, or a different distro - you're on your own - no warranties.

 This is based on "The smart boombox cookbook" on https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf which describes much detail of building a boombox.
 This document focuses just on the steps to get the *software stack* running, and starts from the very beginning.

 I have probably reflashed and rebuilt this system 20 or 30 times, and each time I compare notes.
 So this document should be relatively solid.

 ## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
-You want to *prime the pump* and put a Linux distribution on that card.
+A 32 GB card or larger is recommended.
+You need to *prime the pump* and put a Linux distribution on that card.

 Hopefully you have another computer running Linux, but other OS's will work.
 The box you use must have a hardware port to write to the card.

 ### Prepare on Linux